Is Grout Sealing Necessary After Installing New Tile?

 If you perform the "water test" and discover that your grout is in fact absorbing water, don't waste any time.
 Water damage can have significant repercussions on your home, and there's no telling what is being trapped or how long the grout will last once it is porous.
 Oftentimes, we see dirty, moldy, and porous grout that has been severely damaged.
 A grout recoloring and sealing is a great, affordable alternative to having your grout replaced.

 Frequently, when homeowners think that grout damage is irreparable, Sir Grout is able to reseal it and prevent a costly, invasive remodel.
-Fill out the form below to book your free tile and grout evaluation, today!
+Click on the "Schedule a Free Quote" button to book your free tile and grout evaluation, today!